1. What is an LED?

 4. Will LEDs affect my car's ECU system?

-A resistor can be installed to enable the correct wattage to be drawn from the LED so that it remains hidden from the ECU.
-Resistors consist of a small ceramic resistor block with a wire coming out of either end.
+Sometimes an external resistor can be used to enable the correct wattage to be drawn from the LED so that it remains hidden from the ECU.
+External resistors consist of a small ceramic resistor block with a wire coming out of either end and is rated at 10W 10ohm.
 The wires need scotch locks to attach to the wiring on the bulb holder but these are included in the resistor kit.
-Resistors come with a wiring diagram, the block needs to be placed parallel to the bulb with one wire attaching to the positive cable and one to the earth.
+Our resistors come with a wiring diagram, the block needs to be placed parallel to the bulb with one wire attaching to the positive cable and one to the earth.
 No soldering is required as we supply scotch locks for easy installation.
 Please be mindful that resistors get very hot so would need to be placed in a well ventilated area and away from any hotspots or components that would be damaged by heat.

 Your vehicle is fitted with a flasher relay that controls the rate that the indicator and side repeater bulbs flash at.
 When a normal filament bulb has blown or is about to blow the check management system in the car detects a change in resistance and tells the relay to increase flashing speed.
 This is how the car alerts you to a faulty indicator bulb.
 As mentioned above, LEDs have a lower resistance, and on some cars the check management system detects this and assumes a bulb is out.
 It then causes the rapid flashing that you may see on upgrading to LED indicators.
-This can be easily rectified by installing an LED flasher relay to replace the existing one.
-They are specifically designed to compensate for the lower resistance and prevent rapid flashing.
+There are a couple of fixes to this.
+You can upgrade the LED bulb to a canbus one that has an inbuilt resistor, you can install an external resistor OR we do have LED flasher units available on our website that replace your standard one.

 This is due to the residual energy running through the vehicle.
 Because LED bulbs run on a much lower wattage, on some cars there can be just enough residual energy to light them.
 Some may only light up very dimly but some can be at full brightness.
 This residual energy will however disperse after about half an hour to an hour.
 It is perfectly normal and all cars have this residual energy just after the vehicles engine has been turned off and will not cause any damage to the car or the bulbs.
 As this is just residual energy left in the cars circuits, it is not drawing any power from the battery so you won't end up with a flat battery.